 Bucket Region The region in which the Amazon S3 bucket is located.
 You can find the region name for a bucket from the Amazon S3 web interface.

-After you find the name, find the correct region code from the http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region, and use the region code to configure the connector.
+After you find the name, find the correct region code from the Amazon S3 documentation at http://docs.aws.amazon.com/general/latest/gr/rande.html#s3 region, and use the region code to configure the connector.